-The configuration settings for Data Loss Prevention are organized in two sections, shown in the App Enhancement / Blue Cedar Enforce / Data Loss Prevention section of the workflow builder as these tabs:
+The configuration settings for Data Loss Prevention are organized in two sections, shown in the App Enhancement / Blue Cedar Enforce / Protect Data / Data Loss Prevention sections:

 - Data Sharing